 If you want to learn more about mediation services, conflict related initiatives, projects, and partnerships, or hear about conflict and mediation training opportunities, Let’s Connect

 Virtual Online and in-person services are available.
-We strive to create experiences that are flexible, safe, and adhere to all Covid19 restrictions, including physical distancing, mask requirements, and strict standards including the Model Standards of Conduct for Mediators.
+We strive to create experiences that are flexible, safe, and adhere to all Covid19 restrictions, including physical distancing, and mask requirements.

 Wendy Lucas Wood, PhD is a conflict engagement professional, mediator, social scientist, consultant, trainer, and author.
 Wendy works internationally specializing in resolving complex high conflict multi-party disputes; strategic systems design; conflict coaching; mediating conflicts in communities, in the workplace, and within organizations; public policy disputes; social and environmental justice advocacy; and trauma-informed mediation and peacebuilding.
 She has worked in rural and urban communities throughout the world leading efforts with a range of organizations and communities including governmental agencies, non-governmental organizations, health and social welfare agencies, social movements, political organizations, academic institutions, judicial systems, public policy institutions, philanthropic foundations, and disaster relief organizations.
 Wendy is the Co-Founder of The Karuna Center for Mindful Engagement and currently leads The Democracy, Politics, and Conflict Engagement Initiative—building conflict resolution capacity and resilience in communities, social and environmental movements and political organizations for positive social change.
 The initiative is a resource hub for mediators, organizers, and activists, and those working for social impact in the heart of their communities, The network provides training, consulting, mediation, dialogue and facilitation within and between organizations, and practices to engage mindfully and respond constructively to conflict.